 Before diving into Spanish training via YouTube, we recommend that readers to set up a revision calendar.

-For example, try to practice your Spanish for 20 minutes each day, with regularity and determination.
+For example, try to practise your Spanish for 20 minutes each day, with regularity and determination.
 Once you’ve mastered one concept, you can move on to the next lesson.
-This way you’ll get the most of your free lessons.
+This way you’ll get the most out of your free lessons.

-Learning Spanish for free and on YouTube might be part of a long process: don’t rush or skip steps, you risk not memorizing all of the necessary information.
+Learning Spanish for free and on YouTube might be part of a long process: don’t rush or skip steps, you risk not memorising all of the necessary information.

 YouTube is not only good for Spanish class videos.
-It’s an excellent method for its capacity to put into practice language comprehension and the more conversational aspects of language learning.
+It’s an excellent method for its capacity to put in to practise language comprehension and the more conversational aspects of language learning.

-So instead of having to listen to boring discussions to improve your Spanish why not choose interesting videos or podcasts?
+So instead of having to listen to boring discussions to improve your Spanish why not choose interesting videos, or even podcasts?